Kiedrzynski family with Ostoja coat of arms

-The Kiedrzynski family - a Polish noble family with the Ostoja coat of arms, belonging to the heraldic Clan Ostoja (Moscics), originating from Kiedrzyn (now a district of Częstochowa).
+The Kiedrzynski family is a Polish noble family with the Ostoja coat of arms, belonging to the heraldic Clan Ostoja (Moscics), originating from Kiedrzyn (now a district of Częstochowa).
 Kiedrzyński was mentioned by Kasper Niesiecki in Herbarz Polski.

 The oldest source certificates concerning the family

 Listed below are selected source certificates concerning the Kiedrzynski of the Ostoja CoA and the village of Kiedrzyn until the mid-16th century.